calmlow/go-places/readme.md

 # Shift+ArrowLeft & Alt+R
 bind -x '"\C-[r": "show_repo_selector_tool"'
 bind -x '"\e[1;2D": show_repo_selector_tool' # Shift + ArrowLeft
+# if your terminal supports some kind of select mode - maybe you don't want to bind the shift+left key.

 # if you want to run it as a command instead of a bind shortcut, you need to add:
 alias go-places="$DIR_TO_BIN/go-places && source /tmp/selected-repo.txt.tmp && cd \$TMP_GO_SELECTED_REPO"